bxparks/AceSorting/README.md

 <a name="Dependencies"></a>
 ### Dependencies

-This library itself does *not* depend on any other libraries.
+This library itself does *not* depend on any other library.

 The unit tests depend on: